How might we help Millennials & Gen Z

 serves as a gift registry,

-saving users the time & effort
+saving users time & effort

 Birthday Calendar